klebgenomics/Kaptive/docs/source/Databases.rst

 In the first line, you can see that if *wcaJ* is truncated in any locus (selected with *ALL*), the phenotype will be predicted as "Capsule null".
 Here, any gene with the name *wcaJ* will be considered, and the state of the gene is specified as *truncated*.
-In the last line, you can see that if *KL22_17* (acetyl-transferase) is truncated in locus KL22, the phenotype is the predicted as "K37", the non-acetylated version of the K22 antigen.
+In the last line, you can see that if *KL22_17* (acetyl-transferase) is truncated in locus KL22, the phenotype is predicted as "K37", the non-acetylated version of the K22 capsule.

 .. note::
  The gene name and state are delimited by a comma.